yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ####•What is roadmapping?
 How can you do it large scale?

-Roadmapping is a powerful technique for planning an organisation’s technological capabilities to ensure they meet its commercial or strategic goals.[1]Roadmaps present products and technologies required to realize these products, as well as their mutual relationship over a period.
+Roadmapping is a powerful technique for planning an organisation’s technological capabilities to ensure they meet its commercial or strategic goals[1].
+Roadmaps present products and technologies required to realize these products, as well as their mutual relationship over a period.
 Teamwork, integral involvement by the organization and good communication are essential characteristics of the process.
 Benefits include a shared product–technology strategy and a cross-functional approach to product and technology planning and vision building.
-The roadmap drafting process can be supported by such tools as maturity grid, Quality Function Deployment and the Innovation Matrix.[2]
+The roadmap drafting process can be supported by such tools as maturity grid, Quality Function Deployment and the Innovation Matrix[2].
+First of all, roadmapping in large scale is not a Gantt chart.

 [1]http://www.ifm.eng.cam.ac.uk/roadmapping/